Religion in Singapore: Unification church

 In 1982, the Minister for Home Affairs dissolved the Holy Spirit Association for the Unification of World Christianity, also known as the Unification Church (and colloquially as "Moonies"), for allegedly breaking up families.

-Shincheonji church

-In February 2020, Singapore began a probe into the unregistered local chapter of the Korean new religious movement Shincheonji Church of Jesus.
-The apocalyptic, messianic sect was known for being the centre of the first COVID-19 outbreak in South Korea.
-The group had fewer than 100 members in Singapore and operated covertly through a front company called Spasie Enrichment.
-The Ministry of Home Affairs said the group had earlier tried, and failed, to register a company under the name of Heavenly Culture, World Peace and Restoration of Light.

-In November 2020, 21 members of the group were arrested for being members of an unlawful society.
-Five South Korean nationals who held key positions were repatriated and the group's front entities were dissolved.

 Islam

 In 2011, Wikileaks published diplomatic cables which attributed controversial comments regarding Islam to Lee Kuan Yew, the Minister Mentor of Singapore's government.
 Wikileaks quoted Lee as having described Islam as a "venomous religion".
 Lee later denied making the comments.

 The incident followed Lee's controversial book release Lee Kuan Yew: Hard Truths to Keep Singapore Going.
 In the book, Lee claimed that Singaporean Muslims faced difficulties in integrating because of their religion, and urged them to "be less strict on Islamic observances" – an assertion that is seemingly contrary to statistics and studies on the levels of social acceptance, tolerance and interracial marriages practised by Singaporean Muslims.

 The speakers for broadcasting the Islamic call to prayer were turned inwards to broadcast towards the interior of the mosques as part of a noise abatement campaign in 1974.